Get insider access

 2. Best Mid-Range Speaker For Parties

-If you're shopping for a party speaker on a tighter budget, the JBL PartyBox 110 might be for you.
-It's a smaller and more affordable cousin to the JBL PartyBox 310, with many of the same fun features and tools to amp up the energy at your next big event.
+If you're planning a party on a tighter budget, the JBL PartyBox 110 might be for you.
+It's a smaller and more affordable cousin to the JBL PartyBox 310, and it comes with many of the same fun features and tools to amp up the energy at your next big event.
 Again, you get access to the JBL PartyBox app, where you'll find customization tools to switch up the colors and patterns for the RGB lights, as well as a graphic EQ and Bass Boost preset to change up its sound.
 Plus, the DJ and karaoke effects let you make the most of the included microphone and guitar inputs if you want to host a sing-a-long at your next party.

 See our review